We use liquefied petroleum gas aka LPG as fuel more than any other hydrocarbon such as natural gas, wood, oil, etc.

 Snelling found that gasoline can be separated into liquid and gaseous components.
 He also found that the gaseous component separated from the gasoline contains propane, butane, and other hydrocarbons.

 People use LPG in many sectors.
-We use bottled LPG at power generation, construction, industrial, recreation, cooking, heating appliances, car fuel, etc.
+We use bottled LPG for power generation, construction, industrial, recreation, cooking, heating appliances, car fuel, etc.

 According to the WLPGA statistics report 2015, we were using LPG in 6 sectors (Domestic- 44%, Agriculture – 1%, Industry – 12%, Transport – 9%, Refinery – 8%, Chemical – 26%, etc.).
 But at the end of 2019, there are more than 2 crore cars all around the world which are using LPG as fuel namely, Autogas.